shoui520/shoui520.github.io/docs/animeworkflow.md

 Result from screenshot:
 ![Image](img/anime4.png)

 The player has all the functionalities of a normal player with added features not typically found on online players such as easy in-media screenshots of the scene by clicking on the camera icon which is located underneath the progress bar, and the ability to turn off the subtitles.
-On it's own, it's a really good resource for those in the absolute beginner stage for the purpose of getting exposure to the language since the ability to turn off the subtitles helps the learner to focus on the dialogue and improve their ability to parse through words, which is a crucial skill for sentence mining.
+On it's own, it's a really good resource for those in the absolute beginner stage for the purpose of getting exposure to the language since the ability to turn off the subtitles helps the learner to focus on the dialogue and improve their ability to parse through words, which is a crucial skill for listening and speaking ability.

 Navigate to subtitle settings: